joseph-tan/GCD-Course-Project/CodeBook.md

 For each "Subject-Activity" combination (180 in all - 30 subjects x 6 activities), the average of each of the 79 selected variables across all observations of that "Subject-Activity" combination was taken using the summarise_each(funs(mean)) function.

 The processed data is a 180 x 81 data frame, with 180 observations corresponding to the 180 unique "Subject-Activity" combinations, and for each combination, reflects the average value of each of the 79 selected variables that contain mean(), std() or meanFreq().
+As the processed data reflect average values, the units for each variable are the same as that of the raw data.

 ## Annex 1:  Full List of Signals